fecabrera/siec/README.md

 - `-c` compiles to an object file without linking, named after the source (`main.sie` → `main.o`) unless `-o` says otherwise.
 - `-I <dir>` adds a directory to the include search path.
 The `lib/` directory next to each source file is always searched.
 - `-O <n>` sets the optimization level, cc-style: `-O0` (the default) emits code as generated, and `-O1` through `-O3` run LLVM's standard optimization pipeline.
 It applies to every output form, including executables, objects, `--emit-llvm`, `--emit-asm`, and `--run`.
 - `-g` emits DWARF debug info, cc-style: every instruction maps to its source line, and every function, parameter, and variable is described with its type.
-A `-g` build debugs at source level in lldb or gdb — breakpoints by file and line, stepping, `bt` with Sie lines, and `frame variable` showing struct fields, arrays as their `{data, length}` pair, and unions.
+A `-g` build debugs at source level in lldb or gdb: breakpoints by file and line, stepping, `bt` with Sie lines, and `frame variable` showing struct fields, arrays as their `{data, length}` pair, and unions.
 Debug at `-O0`, where nothing is reordered; on macOS, keep the `.o` the build leaves next to the executable, since the debugger reads the DWARF from it.
 - `-l <lib>` links against a library, passed through to the linker: `-l m` links the C math library.
 Under `--run`, the library is loaded into the process instead, its symbols resolvable the same way.
 - `-L <dir>` adds a directory to the library search path.
 - `--target <triple>` compiles for a target triple instead of the host (`x86_64-unknown-linux-gnu`, say).
 It aims everything at the target: the object code, the [target constants](#target-constants), and every `sizeof`.
 Cross-built objects are best taken out with `-c`, since linking still runs the host's `cc`; `--run` only accepts the host's own triple, as the JIT runs in-process.